m3data/our-decent-future/README.md

 ### So what is this project?

-It is an initiative to bring together people from many walks of life together.
+It is an initiative to bring people from many walks of life together.
 To imagine.
 To co-design and architect a blueprint of the world we want to live in and most importantly leave for future generations to inherit.

 A consolidation of ideas, great thinkers and innovators, utopian projects and inspiring and empowering creations to liberate people.
 It can be a portal into learning, not only about the possibilities, but also the real work of passionate people changing the world in the creative, intellectual and physical work they do.